 - Lansing Christian – 4 years in second grade

 - Ada Christian – 1 year as a long-term sub and 1 year in first grade

-- Dutton Christian – 8 years in first grade, now currently working the last 2 years as an RTI coach and teaching 8th grade literature
+- Dutton Christian – first grade, RTI coach and 8th grade literature

-My husband Brad and I have been married for 17 years.
-We have a son named Ethan who is in seventh grade at DCS.
-We have a son named Nolan who is in sixth grade.
-And we have a little girl named Addyson who is in first grade.
+My husband Brad and I have been married for since 2002.
+We have a son named Ethan, a son named Nolan, and a girl named Addyson.
 We currently attend Providence Christian Reformed Church.
 We enjoy spending time together as a family.
 One of our favorite places to go is to the beach.

 Why I became a Christian school teacher

 I went to a Christian school all of my life.
 I feel that it is a privilege to be able to share my faith with my students and colleagues every day.
 I love that fact that I can continue to grow as a Christian each and every day in this Christian school environment.
 It is exciting for me to watch my own children receive a Christian education and talk about their love for Jesus at home as well.

 An example of how I integrate faith into my classroom

 I think it is so important to build relationships with the students that I come in contact with every day.
 I want them to feel loved and respected, and see me living out my faith in my interactions with them.
 I believe that every child is created in God’s image, and it is my job to encourage them as they grow and learn.

 While I was at Calvin College, both my dad and my sister were there too getting their education degrees.
 At the age of 50, my dad decided that he wanted to become a teacher.
 I graduated first, my dad graduated the next year, and my sister graduated the following year.
 Now we are all teachers!